fuzzygroup/tiwmktk/_posts/2019-09-27-understand-your-recurring-costs.md

 category: money
 tags: ["money"]
 ---
-I had to drive my son to work this morning and as he came down, I was in the kitchen making Strawberry Tequila.
+I had to drive my son to work this morning and as he came down, I was in the kitchen making Strawberry Tequila for my wife.
 As I watched him shuffle about, it occurred to me:

-* My son lives at home
+* My son lives at home but he works away from the home
-* For him all food -- from home -- is free
+* For him all food -- from home -- is **free**
 * I've never seen him pack a lunch

 "Alex -- what do you do for lunch?" was my question.
 "Usually McDonald's or Taco Bell; about $10" was his answer.